green-party-dublin-central/nh-web/site/content/post/new-des-kelly-application.md

 In August 2022 Dublin City Planning requested further details/changes from the applicant.
 These were provided in Dec 2022.
 The application was approved in Feb 2023.
 Details on the changes can be found on the [planning website](https://planning.agileapplications.ie/dublincity/application-details/150413).

+10-March-2023 - an appeal (ABP ref [315984](https://www.pleanala.ie/en-ie/case/315984)) of Dublin City Council's decision to grant permission has been lodged with An Bord Pleanála.
+Details can be found [here](https://webapps.dublincity.ie/AniteIM.WebSearch/Download.aspx?ID=1094699).

 **Previous application**

 Dublin City Council refused planning permission for the [previous application](/post/development-at-former-des-kelly-showrooms/) in January 2022.
 The grounds for refusal were: